Fall Yardwaste Season

-Oma-Gro will receive self hauled yardwaste at no charge
+Oma-Gro will receive self-hauled yardwaste at no charge

 The Oma-Gro facility located within the Papillion Creek Water Resource Recovery Plant, 15705 Harlan Lewis Road, Bellevue, is now available as a disposal location for yardwaste from Omaha residents with these requirements and limitations:

 - Open weekdays, 7AM to 6PM.
 Closed on Saturdays, Sundays, and City of Omaha Holidays.
 Please allow enough time to load or unload your material.
+(These are the summer hours that are in effect until the end of the growing season.)

 - Oma-Gro reserves the right to prevent anyone from unloading at the Oma-Gro facility.